bvata/Dominoe/README.md

 ## Dominoe - Example:

+Description:
+<index>:[x,y] , where the index in the piece index in your hand, imagine when you play, you have pieces ordered in your hand.
+This is what refers to this index.
+[x,y] , brackets imply the dominoe piece with two sides and x,y are nr from 0 to 6 on both sides.

+Your pieces:
+1:[4, 4]
+2:[2, 2]
+3:[0, 3]
+4:[1, 5]
+5:[1, 6]
+6:[2, 6]

-Example1 : When you want to enter a piece on the right side of the snake
+Example1 : When you want to enter a piece on the right side of the snake, you need to input a positive nr, like 5 is the index(nr of the peiece 5:[1, 6] as explained in the "Description".
 ======================================================================
 - Stock pieces:  14
 - Computer pieces:  6